-^a Difference between the base value of beginning of year group and the end of year group into which the animal was transferred.
+Difference between the base value of beginning of year group and the end of year group into which the animal was transferred.
+Existing, not new, cost values are used in these calculations.

 2. Base Value Change.
-If the group value approach is used for record-keeping and the base value is changed as of any balance sheet, the gain or loss connected with that change is included in the income statement.
+If the group value approach is used for record keeping and the base value is changed as of the balance sheet date, the gain or loss connected with that change is included in the income statement.
 In our example, the base value was changed in 19x2.
 The total base value of the raised herd was \$159,420 at the existing (old) base value (Table 6).
 At the new base value, the value of the breeding herd is \$173,280.
-The difference of \$14,860 is included on the 19x2 income statement along with the gain or loss from the sale of raised animals.
+The difference of \$13,860 is included on the 19x2 income statement as is the gain or loss from the sale of raised animals.
 Since this is not an occurrence that is expected to happen every year, this income is not included in the revenue section of net income and, thus, is not part of net income from farm operations.
 It is, however, part of net income.

 Adjusting net income for differences in the base value insures that the current base value of animals has been counted as income at all times.
 That is, in our example, the base value of all cows is \$1,100 after 19x2, and that base value has been counted as income.
-All cows sold at any time have had their current base value counted as income.
+All cows sold at any time have had their current base value counted as income through raised replacement revenue.